A pass mark for Linguistics 1 and 4 (or similar courses).

 Time spent on attending lectures and seminars: 14 hours

 Time for studying the compulsory literature: 50 hours

 Time to prepare for the exam and in-term quizzes: 76 hours

 Philip Carr (2013).
 English phonetics and phonology: an introduction.
 2nd edn.
 Malden, MA: Wiley-Blackwell.

-Please note: do not purchase or use the 1st edition of this book (1999).
+Please note: Do not purchase or use the 1st edition (1999).
 This edition is out of date, and is not compatible with the 2nd edition.